ast-grep/ast-grep.github.io/website/guide/quick-start.md

 ```

 ## Pattern
-Let's search for occurrences of looking up a method from a nested structure. `ast-grep` uses **patterns** to find similar code.
+Let's search for instances of calling a method on a nested property. `ast-grep` uses **patterns** to find similar code.
-Think of it as the pattern in our old-friend `grep`, but instead of text, it matches AST nodes.
+Think of patterns like those in our old friend `grep`, but instead of text, they match AST nodes.
 We can write patterns like we write ordinary code, and it will match all code that has the same syntactical structure.

 For example, the following pattern code